avaneev/biteopt/README.md

 these elements:

 1. Sigma auto-adapts due to weighted parameter covariance calculation.
-Better fit solutions have more influence on expansion or contraction of the sigma.
+Better fit solutions have more influence over expansion or contraction of the sigma.

 2. SMA-ES approximates the "geometry" of the sample distribution.
 It ranges from "spherical" to "needle" geometry (represented by a continuous `spc`